DavidGoldLab/Lab_Manual/_build/html/_sources/Lesson0.md

 ## 0.1.
 First things first

 Make sure your computer's operating system is up to date!
-This might take a while but it's worth it.
+This might take a while but it will make the rest of the setup much easier.

 ## 0.2.
 Find your Terminal application